APJohns/shell/scripts/metar/README.md

-# METAR
+# WX

-A python script that pulls the METAR data from aviationweather.gov and prints to the console the metar you are looking for and whether the airport is currently VFR or IFR.
+A python script that pulls weather data from aviationweather.gov and prints to the console the METAR or TAF you are looking for.

 ## Installation